Have you ever wondered if you can breastfeed through a pregnancy or even tandem nurse?

 Here’s what’s to expect if you decide to breastfeed through a pregnancy and/or go on to tandem nurse.

 The first part of tandem nursing is nursing through an entire pregnancy.
 It is possible to temporarily wean during pregnancy and have the older child resume nursing after the baby’s birth.
 The child may want to, or she may not.
 In either case, you will be nursing through a significant part of your pregnancy.

-Another change pregnancy brings is in the taste of the milk.
-Often called weaning milk, the milk a mother produces during pregnancy is often more salty and the nursing child will notice this change in milk quality.
-Many children will wean on their own because they don’t like the taste of the pregnancy milk.
-Some children will enjoy nursing so much they’ll put up with the saltiness.
+However, some children will enjoy nursing so much they’ll put up with the change.
 This was the case with my own breastfeeding toddlers – they hardly seemed to mind the change, it was a small price to pay in exchange for the continued closeness with Mom.

 The quantity of your milk will also decrease.